All Episodes

 I am a student of the drive-by media.

-I understand exactly that they are more agenda-oriented than at least openly.
+They are more agenda-oriented than at least openly.

-They are more open about their agenda and what they want to happen, because they, you know, with the rise of the conservative media, they have now recognized they're in a competition here.
+They are more open about their agenda and what they want to happen because they, you know, with the rise of the conservative media, they have now recognized they're in a competition here.

 So all their journalism is becoming opinion journalism, unidentified as opinion journalism.